rajsutharr/bug-tracker/README.md

-🐞 Full-Stack Bug Tracker Kanban
+~Full-Stack Bug Tracker Kanban
 A professional, real-time issue management tool built with FastAPI and React.
 This project features a dynamic Kanban board with drag-and-drop persistence, live search, and full CRUD (Create, Read, Update, Delete) capabilities.

-🚀 Key Features
+~Key Features
 Interactive Kanban: Seamlessly drag cards between "To Do", "In Progress", and "Done" columns.

 Real-time Search: Instant filtering of issues by title or description as you type.